One-Zero-Code/ngx-toastr-message/USAGE.md

   // Navigate on click
   showNavigationToast() {
-    this.toastrService.show('New feature available!
+    this.toastrService.show('New Feature!', 'New feature available!
 Click to explore.', 'info', {
       duration: 8000,
       position: 'top-right',
       onClick: () => {